We decided to brave the crowds.

 The last time we visited Croatia we explored lovely Istria, and we were virtually alone, the sole English speakers in a region that doesn’t draw many visitors.
 It was beautiful and quiet and we felt like we uncovered a gem up there in the north, an area that many people haven’t heard of.
 It remains one of the best places to visit in Croatia, hands down.

 This time was different.
 During our second visit to Croatia, we visited the Big Three – Plitvice Lakes National Park, Split and Dubrovnik.
+They are some of the best places to visit in Croatia according to many visitors.
 For two fairly crowd resistant travelers, this itinerary was pretty much like stepping into the lion’s den, a den full of cruise ships and tour guides waving fake flowers and menus in twelve languages.

 But, as we dutifully remind ourselves from time to time, there is a reason why places are popular.
 As much as I hate Times Square, for example, I totally understand the drive to go there, stand in the middle of one of the few places in the world that feels like the center of the universe, and look up.
 You can’t help but be moved, lump in throat, all glitter and sparkle.
 It’s a place you should go.